Controversial triple sanction left off IFAB agenda

 "The new text is more in line with actual game situations and will eliminate the confusion regarding what is meant by rebound, deflection and when the ball has been deliberately saved."

-On drop balls, FIFA has proposed keeping the rule the same but inserting the words "not touched by another player" to clarify the meaning of the term "direct".
+On drop goals, FIFA has proposed keeping the rule the same but inserting the words "not touched by another player" to clarify the meaning of the term "direct".

 Under the rules, a goal kick is awarded if the ball is kicked directly into an opponents' goal from a drop ball and a corner given if the ball is kicked directly into the player's own goal without being touched by another player.